StefanAmur/test/4thDimension.md

 ### Style

-- [] Black is almost black but not #000 - black is #000 in most cases
+- [] Black is almost black but not #000 - black is #000 in a few cases, especially navbar links, they are rgb 0,0,0,.55
-- [] White is almost white but not #fff - white is #fff in most cases
+- [] White is almost white but not #fff - white is white in projects page.
 - [x] The website is not an ugly color mess
 - [x] The styling is consistent
 - [x] It is not four totally different pages thrown together